At King John we pin our rewards system on achievement points and behaviour points creating a net plus or minus score.

 To find out more about he Jack Petchey Foundation please click on the link below.

 The school has had fantastic sporting successes around the district and Essex in all year groups in rugby, football, basketball, cross country, cricket, athletics, tennis, swimming, hockey, netball, gymnastics, rounders and badminton.
-A comprehensive list is available to download below on this page.

 Duke of Edinburgh